 - For our last afternoon, we had organised a glass-bottom boat / snorkel tour to Buccoo Reef.
 Without going into detail here (read our TripAdvisor review instead)… this trip was hands down the worst we have ever done.

 First some good news: There were hardly any mosquitos on Trinidad or Tobago, and my gazillion mozzie bites from Curaçao were able to heal up.
+Our travel costs were neither the cheapest nor the most expensive Caribbean island we have visited so far.

 Now sadly, some bad news: There are hardly any white people on Trinidad and Tobago, so we stuck out like a sore thumb.
 We encounter people who take the colour of our skin as an invitation to try and rip us off all the time.
 While we can often laugh it off, in Trinidad and Tobago, it got annoying… to the point that it actually left a sour taste when it comes to the question whether we liked, would return and even recommend Trinidad and Tobago to others.
 Thankfully, we met lovely locals that proved not everyone was like that.